 4. Don’t be the person who says, “I don’t get it.
 I don’t know anything about finances.”
 Don’t take pride in willful ignorance.
 It could cost you in many many ways.
 If you don’t understand something in the financial realm, use the library or internet, ask friends, or buy an hour of an accountant’s time and ask for an explanation.

-5. Let’s return to the story of Louise and Lancelot–who turned out to be just plain Louie.
-If you’re dating and someone throws fairy dust in your eyes with all kinds of fancy stuff, beware, especially if you’re in a vulnerable financial situation yourself.
+5. If you’re dating and someone throws fairy dust in your eyes with all kinds of fancy stuff, beware, especially if you’re in a vulnerable financial situation yourself.
 Yes, if he lends you his credit card, fills up the car with roses on his way to pick you up, and seems to have bought stock in Godiva–that is heavy-duty financial persuasion to win you over, and you should beware.

-6. And while we’re on the topic of Louise and Louie: If a person you are dating has no credit cards, be suspicious.
+6. If a person you are dating has no credit cards, be suspicious.
 Why would that be, you’ve got to ask?
 And, if you’re honest in your answer, you’d probably posit that it might have something to do with their being unable to handle money.

 7. Notice well what kind of friends/associates your new love has.
 Ask yourself: Are these people I would admire and trust, or do they make me nervous.
 Be honest with yourself–if the new man in your life presents as a financial hotshot, but all his friends are lowlives, the situation simply doesn’t compute.